Skip to main content

 • Because Microsoft Edge may trim long file names such as the one of Windows Downloader, we recommend using another browser.

-To download BEST installer:
+To download BEST installer you must:

 1. Log in to GravityZone Control Center.

-2. Navigate to Network > Packages.
+2. Go to the Network > Installation Packages page.

 3. Select the installation package you want to deploy.